-In this guide, we’ll attempt to give you some clear tips and tricks, both in terms of educating people at your company, your users and on how to deploy the best anti-fraud tools for better login monitoring.
+In this guide, we’ll attempt to give you some clear tips and tricks, both in terms of educating people at your company, your users and on how to deploy the best anti-fraud tools for better login monitoring, including bank account monitoring.

 What is Account Takeover Fraud?

 Account takeover fraud happens after someone logs into an account that isn’t theirs.
 In layman’s terms, it is often referred to as account hacking.

 Account takeover fraud happens anytime the person who accesses the account tries to: